ted-tanner/entries-backend/Readme.md

     [Download PostgreSQL here](https://www.postgresql.org/download/)

     For macOS, don't install PostgreSQL via Homebrew.
 There are some issues with the Homebrew installation (since version 12) that can cause Postgres to stop working.
+On Linux, you may also need to install the libpq-dev package from `apt`.

 2. Redis (6.2.6)